rbermani/ib-api/README.md

 # Interactive Brokers API
 An API for Interactive Brokers Trader Workstation written in pure Haskell with minimal dependencies.
-It was written based on 9.71 of tge IB API.
+It was written based on 9.71 of the IB API.

 ## API Coverage